salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 The request format MAY exclude properties that need not be updated.
 This includes omitting "id".

+Routes SHOULD error if request attempts to update immutable properties with error 400 "Bad Request".

 API callers MAY clear values by providing the property with a null.
 If a property is not provided a route MUST NOT act on that property.